doug-moen/openscad2/rfc/Objects.md

 Either that or I topologically sort the definitions and issue an error in the event of a cycle.

-Within an `override` definition, the special variable `$super` is bound to the original field value from the base object which is being overridden.
+Within an `override` definition, the special variable `$original` is bound to the original value from the definition which is being overridden.

 ### Strengths and Limitations of `overlay`
 An object has a dependency chain.